 Within a few months Voodoo Molly Vintage started working on another Vintage Paint formula called Easy Brush -- a beginners' DIY version that has since transformed furniture painting.
 They continue to work with the chemists to create new products to add to the Vintage Paint range.

 Antonia recognised early on that battles aren't won by a single soldier.
 It takes an entire army.
 In mid 2018, Lyall and Antonia's daughter Stevie joined the ranks full time, taking on an administrative and marketing round.
-The Voodoo Molly management and development team now consists of Antonia as CEO, Lyall as Operations Manager; Vikram as Business Development Manager, and Aimee as Wholesale Stockist Liaison.
+The Voodoo Molly management and development team now consists of Antonia as CEO, Lyall as Operations Manager; and Stevie in Marketing & Design.

 The philosophy of Voodoo Molly Vintage is innovation, creativity and sharing.